Matrix concentration inequalities via the method of exchangeable pairs: Exponential moments and eigenvalues of a random matrix. Exponential moments and eigenvalues of a random matrix

-The third relation follows from the spectral mapping theorem.
-The final inequality holds because the trace of a positive matrix dominates its maximum eigenvalue.
-Identify the normalized trace mgf, and take the infimum over $\theta$ to complete the argument.
+The third relation depends on the spectral mapping theorem and the monotonicity of the exponential.
+The last inequality holds because the trace of a positive-definite matrix exceeds its maximum eigenvalue.
+Identify the normalized trace m.g.f., and take the infimum over $\theta$ to complete the argument.

-The proof of~\eqref{eqn:laplace-lower-tail} parallels the proof of~\eqref{eqn:laplace-upper-tail}.
-For $\theta < 0$,
+The proof of \eqref{eqn:laplace-lower-tail} parallels the proof of \eqref{eqn:laplace-upper-tail}.
+For $\theta< 0$,